Heracles404/RFID-Controlled-Barrier-Using-Arduino/README.md

 ### Components:

 ### Arduino to PC (Sensor):
 Gate status updates (up/down or open/close).
-RFID validation.
 LEDs / lights status (ON or OFF).

 ### PC to Arduino (Software):